looker-open-source/viz-report-table-marketplace-open-source/README.md

 ## Notes

 - Maximum of two pivot fields
-- Subtotals are only for simple sums & averages (e.g. no Count Distincts or running totals)
+- Subtotals calculated at the front end are only for simple sums & averages
-- Variances only possible against other measures
-  - Future version will allow comparisons against same measure for different pivot values (eg Period-over-Period)
-  - For period-over-period analysis currently, create separate measures in LookML or as custom measures
+  - e.g. no Count Distincts, running totals, measures of type "number" with arbitrary calculations
+  - The vis will use subtotals from the query response if available

 ## Marketplace Installation

 URL: git://github.com/ContrastingSounds/vis-report_table.git

-SHA: 1855e4c7061fe770b86e1fcb4129c719987a0ca0
+SHA: fa79f97a08566b95e7d3daf247165a1786ed37e9

 ![Install](docs/install.png)